+Charme room is a larger room (22m2 ca.) with views over the hotel gardens and pool area.
+Junior Suite is a larger room (42m2 ca.) with seating area and views over the hotel gardens and pool area.
+Junior Suites also have a minibar and bathrobes in the room.
 The Ecolodges are independent apartment rooms with private terrace over the hotel gardens and pool area.
 The Ecolodges are larger than a standard room and have got a minibar and bathrobes.

 This hotel is just 200 yards from the Cro-Magnon Shelter and 400 yards from the National prehistoric Museum.
 Dating from 1964, it offers a heated, outdoor swimming pool and an on-site bar.
 Decorated in a classic style, the air-conditioned rooms at Hotel Le Centenaire feature a TV, minibar and free Wi-Fi access.
 Each one also provides an en suite bathroom, which is complete with a bath, a hairdryer and free toiletries.
 Buffet breakfast is served in the restaurant, on the terrace or in the comfort of guest rooms.
 You can also relax by the swimming pool with a drink from the bar before sampling gastronomic cuisine in the restaurant.

 Set in a lovely little square in the small town of Montignac you are guaranteed a warm welcome at La Roseraie.
 The hotel is a converted 19th century town house, and is beautifully decorated throughout, with each of the spacious, ensuite bedrooms showcasing a different design.